nbrummerstedt/fea/README.md

-# galerkin
+# Argyris
-A small C++ header-only library for Finite Element Analysis
+A small C++ header-only library for Finite Element Analysis.